hari1119/Notes/Data-Engineering/Big-Data/Hadoop.md

  - we can do the data science related stuffes and the ML & AI in the mahout

 ## Flume
- - Stream the data from the multiple resouces.
+ - Stream the data retrieving from the multiple resouces, only fetch not loading like a Sqoop